 The body also wants to avoid overheating, so the increased blood flow helps to move this extra inner heat to the surface of the skin, to remove it from the body where it can radiate away.

-If you do go very red in the face when you exercise, it’s because you probably have more blood vessels in your face than others who don’t get the glow.
+If you do go very red in the face when you exercise, it’s because you probably have more blood vessels in your face than others who don’t get the same glow.
 You may also find that you blush more when you’re embarrassed or under pressure.
 For you, this is a perfectly normal consequence of exercising, so feel proud as you tone those muscles and work on your fitness!

 So, given that exercise helps deliver oxygen and vital nutrients to the skin, and allows us to release toxins, it can have the advantage of making the skin look younger!